 The Co-Optimus review of Sniper Elite 3 is based on the PC version of the game.
 A code was supplied by the publisher for review purposes.

-The Co-Op Experience: Co-Op - Up to two players can choose from Story Campaign, Over watch and the all-new Survival mission.
-For Survival, gamers take on an endurance challenge against everything the German Afrika Korps can throw at them.
+The Co-Op Experience: Up to two players can team up online to play through the entire campaign, or the exclusive co-op modes: Overwatch and Survival.
+In Overwatch, one player snipes while the other spots enemies and carries out objectives.
+For Survival, players take on an endurance challenge against everything the German Afrika Korps can throw at them.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.